shoelim/shoelim.github.io/_pages/sides.md

 Outside of academia, I invest my time in various activities and adventures.
 Here are some of them: <br>

-### Consulting
-I am offering expert consulting service to help you understand and solve AI and machine learning problems using principled, scientific approaches.
-If you are curious about how AI and machine learning can help your organization (startups, established companies, etc.), or need help with a project in any phase, I am passionate to help you with your needs (provided that they are within my reach).
-Please contact me for more information on this.

 ### Technology
 I am particularly interested in [Web 3.0](https://www.web3.university/) and the related applications.
 The key feature of Web 3.0 is that data will be interconnected in a decentralized manner, in contrast to the current generation of the internet (Web 2.0) where data is mostly stored in a centralized way.
 I am constantly learning and exploring the building blocks of Web 3.0: blockchain, cryptocurrency, and AI.
 I am also interested in [autonomous EVs](https://www.tesla.com/AI), decentralized finance, NFTs, DAOs, sustainable technologies, technology investing, and more.